Polygamy in Ghana: Polygamy origin

 Polygamy has been around and practiced for centuries by cultures from all over the world, but there is no exact location of its beginning.
 It was believed to be more prevalent in places where colonial economic gains centered on subsistence farming (e.g. Africa).
 This agriculture is self-sufficient in which farmers focus mainly on growing food to feed themselves and their families.
 Another factor for its start was war.
 When numerous men die in combat, having more than one wife boosts the population.
 A person's status in society and wealth became associated with the number of wives a man had.
 On the contrary, polyandry was a way of limiting a population with few resources and too many people.
-A woman can only conceive and birth so many children, no matter how many husbands she has/had.
+A woman can only conceive and give birth to so many children, no matter how many husbands she has/had.

 Laws and religion in Ghana

-Currently (2015), Polygamy is illegal in Ghana, although laws against this lifestyle are not heavily enforced against those who choose to live it.
+Currently (2015), polygamy is illegal in Ghana, although laws against this practice are not heavily enforced against those who choose to live it.
 Polygamous marriages are illegal under civil law.
 They are arguably considered to be legal under customary law.
 Men in polygamous marriages can more easily transfer the costs of childbearing and rearing to women.
 The religions that consist in Ghana currently are 12 percent Muslim, 38 percent traditionalist, 41 percent Christian, and the rest (about 9 percent) other.
 There were points of conflict in terms of marriage where the Islamic and traditional beliefs support polygamy while Christian beliefs support monogamy against polygamy.
 Nevertheless, religious tolerance in Ghana is very high.
 With that, polygamy has existed all over Africa because it represents aspects of their religion and culture.
 Polygamous unions have been more present in Africa like no other continent around the globe.